ericsaliway/GKGL-PE/README.md

 -) The data about pathways from https://reactome.org/download/current/ReactomePathways.txt, relationships between pathways from https://reactome.org/download/current/ReactomePathwaysRelation.txt and pathway-protein relations from https://reactome.org/download/current/NCBI2Reactome.txt on 24 March 2024.

 -) The built knowledge graph including pathway-pathway and pathway-protein relationships.

-## Scripts
-The code directory contains the following scripts:

--)The scripts for processing data download from Reactome

--)The scripts for building KG for training embeddings and edge prediction.

-## Setup
--)conda create -n kg python=3.9 -y

--)conda activate kg

--)pip install -r requirements.txt

 ## Get start